whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S06E11
 			- 00:15:00
-				- Desmond and Charlie are at a bar having a drink and Charlie asks Desmond if he's happy
+				- Desmond and Charlie are at a bar having a drink and Charlie asks Desmond if he"s happy
 				- Desmond says, "Yes" and Charlie contends this by asking Desmond if he has ever been in love, and not just ANY love
 				- Charlie asks Desmond if he has ever been in, "Spectacular, consciousness altering, love."
-				- This SAME scene is great for "it's a choice", because towards the end, Desmond talks to Charlie about choices Letting go
+				- This SAME scene is great for "it"s a choice", because towards the end, Desmond talks to Charlie about choices Letting go
 	- Lost
 		- S06E14
 			- 00:37:45
-				- Jack Shepard and John Locke are talking at the hospital and Jack is telling John that he want to go see John's dad
+				- Jack Shepard and John Locke are talking at the hospital and Jack is telling John that he want to go see John"s dad
-				- John ends up telling Jack that he was responsible for his dad's current condition
+				- John ends up telling Jack that he was responsible for his dad"s current condition
-				- Jack tells John that "what happened, happened" and that he could beat himself up and that doing so won't bring his dad back
+				- Jack tells John that "what happened, happened" and that he could beat himself up and that doing so won"t bring his dad back
 				- Jack tells John that he can "let it go"
 				- John asks Jack, "What makes you think that letting go is so easy?"
-				- Jack replies, "It's not."
+				- Jack replies, "It"s not."

-You can't let other people tell you who you are / hearing something from other people so many times you start to believe it
+You can"t let other people tell you who you are / hearing something from other people so many times you start to believe it
 	- Lost
 		- S06E17
 			- 00:33:30